 Sveti Stefan is a 15th-century village 30km south of Kotor.
 Located on the coast, it has a postcard-perfect pink pebbled beach and beautiful clear blue water.
 While you can’t access the nearby island without staying at the five-star resort that occupies it, the beaches here are perfect for a late afternoon swim and to watch the sunset over the Adriatic Sea.
 Don’t miss the 600-year-old Praskvica Monastery that overlooks the village.

 7. Hit the slopes

 Thanks to an average of 120 days of snow each year, Montenegro is the perfect winter sports destination.
 The ski resorts in Montenegro sit at altitudes of up to 2,181 meters and there are over 20km of slopes to enjoy.
 The most popular resorts are Savin Kuk on Durmitor mountain or Kolasin 1450 on Bjelasica mountain.
-Lift passes range from 12-20 EUR ($14-24 USD).
+Lift passes are some of the cheapest in Europe, ranging from 10-20 EUR.

 8. Visit the Cat Museum

 For a more unconventional museum experience, visit Kotor’s Cat Museum (Museo del Gatto di Cattaro).
 Located in the Old Town, this small museum is dedicated to cats.
 It explores the history of Montenegro’s feline friends as Kotor has a noticeably high cat population thanks to its history as a trading port.
 Cats from all around the world traveled here on ships and were subsequently abandoned.
 They became an important part of the culture of the city.
 Admission is 1 EUR and helps support local stray cats.